The Standard Model, The Exceptional Jordan Algebra, and Triality: Left-right (LR) symmetry from .

-{\bf LR-symmetric gauge group: $G_{LR}$.} In the previous section, we reviewed the main result in \cite{Todorov:2018mwd}: within $h_{3}(\mathbb{O})$, $H_{1}\cap H_{2}=G_{SM}$.
+In the previous section, we reviewed the main result in \cite{Todorov:2018mwd}: within $h_{3}(\mathbb{O})$, $H_{1}\cap H_{2}=G_{SM}$.
 Now let us consider the analogous intersection $\tilde{H}_{1}\cap\tilde{H}_{2}$: these are the transformations of the form (\ref{Htilde1}) with the additional property that $A$ and $B$ both have the block diagonal form:

 where $v_{L},v_{R}\in SU(2)$ and $\varphi\in U(1)$.
 Thus, an element $\{U,v_{L},v_{R},\varphi\}\in SU(3)\times SU(2)_{L}\times SU(2)_{R}\times U(1)$ determines a transformation in $\tilde{H}_{1}\cap\tilde{H}_{2}$; but this transformation is unchanged by the replacement $\{U,v_{L},v_{R},\varphi\}\to\{U,-v_{L},-v_{R},,-\varphi\}$ or the replacement $\{U,v_{L},v_{R},\varphi\}\to\{{\rm e}^{2\pi i/3}U,v_{L},v_{R},{\rm e}^{2\pi i/3}\varphi\}$.
 So $\tilde{H}_{1}\cap\tilde{H}_{2}=G_{LR}$ where